vectordotdev/vector/rfcs/2022-02-24-11552-dd-agent-style-secret-management.md

 - User shall be able to use the same kind of executable to load/decrypt secrets for Vector.
 - This new feature will have a deterministic behaviour when used in conjunction with templates.
-- Situations like topology reload and load/decryption failure will be accounted for.
+- Situations like topology reload, including SIGHUP configuration reload where secret shall also be refreshed,
+- Load/decryption failure shall be accounted for.

 ### Out of scope